What are the top international animation degree programs?

 Other program options include a Minor in Expanded Animation, which can be added to any OCAD U program, and the Photography, Video, and Animation Studio Skills Certificate provided through the School of Continuing Studies.
 Students in the Certificate Program may choose a minimum of five courses based on their interests.
 Course examples for students who would like to focus on animation include Stop-Motion Puppet Making Studio, Introduction to 3D Animation with Blender, Character Design Studio, Introduction to Screenwriting, and Storyboarding for Media Production.

-A collaboration of the Faculties of Art, Design and Liberal Arts & Sciences, the Expanded Animation Minor combines drawing, media art, graphic design, and experimentation.
+A collaboration of the Faculties of Art, Design and Liberal Arts & Sciences, the Experimental Animation Minor combines drawing, media art, graphic design, and experimentation.
 Animation Fundamentals, 3D Modeling & Animation, Animated Illustration, Advanced Animation Studio, and Animation-Stop-Motion, are a few course examples.
-The Expanded Animation Minor at OCAD U can also be taken as a Post-Graduate Certificate.
+The Experimental Animation Minor at OCAD U can also be taken as a Post-Graduate Certificate.

 15. Pearson College of London - Escape Studios, London, England